delapuente/jquery.sampling/_sources/jquery.sampling.txt

     :param object flags:
         flags to customize the sample's instantiaion.
 Default flags can be set by using :js:func:`jQuery.sampling` or :js:func:`option`.
 Flags are explained in :ref:`instantiation-flags`.
     :param mixed ...: parameters for the ``map_generator``.
+    :throws Returned values of the map generator or objects inside the array should be customizing items: if ``map_generator`` does not return customizing items.
     :returns: a jQuery object, clone of the current sample, without the sample class.

 .. js:function:: new(customizing_array[, flags={}[, ...]])